aa351368/mollyv2/README.md

 SUBSYSTEM=="hidraw", ATTRS{idVendor}=="1d34", ATTRS{idProduct}=="000d", MODE="0664", GROUP="plugdev", SYMLINK+="big_red_button"
 ~~~

-This udev rule identifies it better than the original code did
+This udev rule identifies it, where as the original version did not for me.
+Watch dmesg to see if it matches for you

-Put into something like
+Put into something like:
 /etc/udev/rules.d/50-big-red-button.rules

 Reload the rules:
 ~~~
  sudo udevadm control --reload-rules
 ~~~
-Verify it is working by unplug / replug and
+Verify it is working by unplug / replug:

 ls -l /dev/big_red_button